cchulo-archive/gamesync/README.md

 Nextcloud might make more sense to use in this case, but the other feature I wanted is the ability to sync games upon launch, much like steam cloud, without the need for third party GUI or the need for a decky plugin.

-This is about the most lightweight application I can create without the need for fancy GUI or anything unnecessary polling in the background

 This may very well be NextCloud with extra steps, but meh, it works for me.

 ## Current Limitations
-- Obviously you cannot be running the same application on multiple machines with the same user
+- Obviously you cannot be running the same application on multiple machines with the same user, steam helps with this by disallowing two computers to run the same game on two computers while online, but can be an issue if offline and for non-steam games.
 - Only supports Syncthing (it's what I like using)
   - I may support NextCloud if I ever get around to it, it's unlikely I will support anything else, feel free to open a PR if you would like another provider
-  - The script needs to be further generalized/modularized to support additional providers easily, this was done in an afternoon, and I got it to do what I want it to
+    - The script needs to be further generalized/modularized to support additional providers easily.
+    This script was done in an afternoon after all.
-- The way its designed means that you will have two copies of a save game on your computer
+- The way gamesync is designed means that you will have two copies of a save game on your computer, though I see this as a pro rather than a con personally.
+- If you're offline syncthing might not be able to grab the latest saves, and therefore gamesync will be grabbing out of date saves.
+Saving/exiting again, while syncthing is still offline, will cause syncthing to overwrite saves across all machines.
+It's just the way syncthing works.
+To help with this you should enable simple file versioning.
+See the Syncthing docs for how to enable this in the web UI.

-## Instructions
+## How to install
 - Download/Clone this repo
 - Execute `./install.sh` with the following options
   - If you are using Steam on desktop, just execute `./install.sh`